So, what do we actually cover on a complete KG Hypnobirthing course?

 Why Katharine Graves Hypnobirthing ~ KGH

-KG Hypnobirthing teacher training is the only Hypnobirthing Training in the UK to be accredited by The Royal College of Midwives.
+KG Hypnobirthing teacher training was the first Hypnobirthing Training in the UK to be accredited by The Royal College of Midwives.

-Many of our local midwives are now also trained KGH practitioners; both within the community and the local hospitals.
+Many of our local midwives are now also trained KGH practitioners; both within the community and within some of the local hospitals.

 This means two things;